Half-spherical twists on derived categories of coherent sheaves: Applications to elliptic surfaces

 One has an equivalence

-where $\cW(\Sigma_{0,n+3})$ is the wrapped Fukaya category of a surface $\Sigma_{0,n+3}$ of genus 0 with $n+3$ punctures equipped with a suitable grading \cite{MR3735868, MR3830878}.
-The composite $r \circ \rho$ together with the equivalence \eqref{eq:HMS} gives an affine braid group action on $\cW(\Sigma_{0,n+3})$, which factors the graded mapping class group of $\Sigma_{0,n+3}$ just as in the case of Kodaira fibers discussed above.
-This implies the injectivity of $\rho$, which is one of the main results of \cite{MR2629510}.
+where $\cW(\Sigma_{0,n+3})$ is the wrapped Fukaya category of a surface $\Sigma_{0,n+3}$ of genus 0 with $n+3$ punctures equipped with a suitable grading \cite{MR3073884, MR3735868, MR3830878}.
+The composite $\res_F \circ \rho$ together with the equivalence \eqref{eq:HMS} gives an affine braid group action on $D^b(\cW(\Sigma_{0,n+3}))$, which factors through the action of the graded mapping class group of $\Sigma_{0,n+3}$ just as in the case of Kodaira fibers discussed above.
+This implies the injectivity of $\rho$, which is one of the main results of \cite{MR2629510}. \end{remark}